nroy20/UdacityFSNDProject2/starter/README.md

 Pay special attention to what data the frontend is expecting from each API response to help guide how you format your API.

 [View the README.md within ./frontend for more details.](./frontend/README.md)

+## Endpoints

+# /categories (GET)

+Handles GET requests for all available categories.

+# /questions (GET)

+Handles GET requests for questions and paginates them, returning a list of questions, number of total questions, current category, and categories.

+# /questions/<int:question_id> (DELETE)

+Deletes question using a question ID.

+# /questions (POST)

+Posts a new question using the question and answer text, category, and difficulty score.

+# /questions/search (POST)

+Gets questions based on a search term.
+Returns questions for whom the search term is a substring of the question.

+# /categories/<int:category_id>/questions (GET)

+Gets questions based on category id.

+# /quizzes (POST)

+Takes category and previous question parameters and return a random questions within the given category, if provided, and that is not one of the previous questions